-William A. Verdini Director (BAC 111) 480/965-3962 Fax 480/727-6185 www.cob.asu.edu/up/smallbusiness.html
+Emma J. Watson Academic Director (BAC 111) 480/965-3962 Fax 480/727-6185 www.cob.asu.edu/up/smallbusiness.html

-The Small Business Programs aim is to become the 21stcentury leader in business education, practice, and research by providing high quality, relevant programs and information services that enable students and small and growth businesses to participate, contribute, and compete in the global economy.
+The aim of Small Business Programs is to become the 21st-century leader in business education, practice, and research by providing high-quality, relevant programs and information services that enable students and small and growth businesses to participate, contribute, and compete in the global economy.